martinlackner/abcvoting/README.md

 Approval-based committee rules (ABC rules) are voting methods for selecting a committee, i.e., a fixed-size subset of candidates.
 ABC rules are also known as approval-based multi-winner rules.
 The input of such rules are [approval ballots](https://en.wikipedia.org/wiki/Approval_voting#/media/File:Approval_ballot.svg).
+A detailed introduction to ABC rules and related research directions, [''Approval-Based Committee Voting: Axioms, Algorithms, and Applications''](https://arxiv.org/abs/2007.01795) was written by Lackner and Skowron [8].
-We recommend the survey by Faliszewski et al. [1] as an introduction to this topic and for further reference.
+A more general introduction to committee voting (not limited to approval ballots) is the survey by Faliszewski et al. [1].
 The following ABC rules are implemented:

 * Approval Voting (AV)